UniversityofWarwick/id7/README.md

 - **1.4.0** - Support for Internet Explorer 8 was removed, and a reduced range of Modernizr tests is used as a result.
 - **1.6.0** - Font Awesome v5 is now used by default instead of v4.
 Icon identifier references may need to be updated, or the [shim](https://github.com/UniversityofWarwick/id7/#icons) included.
 - **2.0.0** - Now built with Webpack instead of Grunt.
 Removed non-minified resources from packages.
 Moved from typeahead.js to bootstrap-3-typeahead.
+- **2.3.0** - Modernizr was removed and replaced with a shim just containing the tests used in ID7.

 ## Copyright and license